 People come through our doors when they are experiencing hard times.
 There may have been a job loss, serious illness or an unexpected expense.
 They are struggling to feed their families.
 They can’t afford their medication and the monthly rent.
 They need help.

-Since 1974, Catholic Charities of Northeast Kansas’ Emergency Assistance Program has played a significant role in the community’s safety net for people of all faiths.
-Services provided meet the immediate, basic survival needs of families with low incomes while staff members also help clients identify long-term solutions that lead to self-sufficiency.The program’s goal is to ensure families' and individuals' basic needs are met - having enough food to prevent going to bed hungry; rent money to avoid eviction and homelessness; water to bathe in or prepare food; electricity to run a refrigerator and lights; and gas to heat their homes and cook.
+Since 1974, our Emergency Assistance Program has played a significant role in the community, providing a safety net for people of all faiths who are trying to make ends meet.
+Services include meeting the immediate, basic survival needs of families with low-incomes so they have enough food to prevent going to bed hungry; rent money to avoid eviction and homelessness; water to bathe in or prepare food; electricity to run a refrigerator and lights; and gas to heat their homes and cook.

-The Program operates at the organization’s Emergency Assistance Centers.
-All centers are located in fully accessible buildings where clients may walk-in or make an appointment.
-Some services are available in Lawrence.
+Emergency assistance programs are available at eight Emergency Assistance Centers — services vary by location, but all offer the services listed below.
+All centers are located in fully accessible buildings where those we serve may visit or make an appointment.
 There are no fees for services provided.